Birmingham

 • Canalside Cafe Telephone(0121) 248 7979 35 Worcester Bar, Gas Street Birmingham B1 2JU

-Adjacent to Gas Street Basin, a major mooring point for canal boats.
+Adjacent to Gas Street Basin towpath, a major mooring point for canal boats.
 The pub is full of history and was the fictional home of the character Stan Harvey of Crossroads fame.
-It is a nice, cosy, intimate pub.
-There are also a range of bottled beers and cider for sale.
+It is a cosy, intimate pub, long and thin inside with a snug room at one end.
+Seating outside on the towpath provides a view of the basin and there is level access to the bar at the end.

 • Church Telephone07878 843703 22 Great Hampton Street Birmingham B18 6AQ